andshrew/psclassic-misc/README.md

 # psclassic-misc
-Miscellaneous notes and scripts from investigating the PlayStation Classic
+This is just a collection of miscellaneous notes and lolhack scripts created from investigating the software of the PlayStation Classic.